-Taleb in his book the Black Swan introduces a concept of scalable functions.
+Empirical forecasting is the science of using past data to predict the future, without physical modeling.
+For these, probability functions are used, normally bell-shaped Gaussian or Gaussian-like.
+Taleb in his book the Black Swan introduces for this purpose the concept of scalable functions.
 Here it is shown that the only scalable functions are power-law functions and they can be treated as one and the same.
 Moreover, the analytical problems of these functions are discussed.
+Scalable functions are inadequate for empirical forecasting.